Edleron/McCargo/README.md

 ## Mc Cargo DRIVE GAME

-This README is a guide representing Unity worksheets and sample code.This game is the first prototype clone game of edleron.
+This README is a guide representing Unity worksheets and sample code.
+This game is the first prototype clone game of edleron.
 I would like to thank game dev tv for their efforts.

 ## What is this repository for?